Company headquarters and server location - both must be right for data protection

 But a lot of data and applications live in the cloud these days.
 And "cloud" is first of all just the name for a computer that is owned by someone else.
 The cloud operator thus processes data for a third party: a case of commissioned processing.
 This process does involve a transfer of personal data.

-Data transmission has many forms
+Data transfers have many forms

 But that's exactly what happens when one processes data in a cloud that belongs to a US company.
 And that also includes companies whose parent company is based in the USA.
 This is because these companies are subject to very extensive obligations to disclose data to US security and investigative authorities under US law, in particular the Patriot Act and the Cloud Act.
 Whether the data is physically stored in the USA or the EU is irrelevant.